Ildemaro Vargas Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.79).
+- The Athletics have a 5.77 team ERA that ranks last among all league pitching staffs.

-- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).
+- Athletics pitchers combine to give up 159 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The righty last pitched on Sunday against the San Francisco Giants, when he threw 3 1/3 innings, allowing three earned runs while giving up five hits.
+- The lefty's last time out came on Tuesday against the Texas Rangers, when he went six innings, surrendering two earned runs while giving up six hits.

-- In 16 games this season, the 24-year-old has an ERA of 5.47, with 9 strikeouts per nine innings.
-Opponents are hitting .258 against him.
+- In 26 games this season, the 25-year-old has amassed an ERA of 6.30, with 9.2 strikeouts per nine innings.
+Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.